faisal/mail-inspector/README.md

-# Rails Mail View
+# Mail Inspector

-This is an experiment in using Rails against macOS Mail's Envelope Index.
-Right now it can tell you who sends the most mail in your mail store.
-Eventually it would be nice to have some better reporting and visualization.
-Or to even clean up the code, since it was a quick hack.
+Mail Inspector is a rudimentary Rails app pointing at macOS Mail's Envelope Index, so you can use ActiveRecord to interrogate your mail store.